-The advanced ballet intensive is a focused week for ballet students to work with master instructors from the professional dance community in an inspiring and challenging atmosphere.
-Students will expand their ballet technique with additional emphasis placed on artistry, coordination and movement quality.
+The advanced ballet intensive is your opportunity to work with master instructors from the professional dance community.
+For one week, you will experience an inspiring, challenging atmosphere as you work to expand your ballet technique.
+With additional emphasis on artistry, coordination and movement quality, we'll help you take your dancing to the next level.

 This video highlights moments during the advanced modern dance and advanced ballet intensive during Camp 2010.

-Students must have had six years of ballet training with at least three years on pointe.
+Students should have had six years of ballet training with at least three years en pointe.

 Image file: a photograph taken in the first arabesque.